 Is it painful?

-The sensation caused by the laser beam is likened to the feel of a sharp snap of an elastic band against the skin.
+The sensation caused by the laser beam is likened to the feel of a sharp very quick snap of an elastic band against the skin.
 At Dermatology Consulting we use an air cooler while the laser beam is fired.
 This cools the skin during the laser treatment and significantly reduces discomfort.
 It also reduces the chance of burning or adverse pigmentation.
 The sensation only lasts while the laser shot is being delivered, which less than a tenth of a second, and as soon as the laser shot has been delivered there should be no lasting discomfort.

 What will I look like after treatment?